coryodaniel/bonny/README.md

 kubectl apply -f ./test/support/widget.yaml
 ```

-If log level is set to `debug` you will see the events being
+If log level is set to `debug` you will see the events get sent to the pod's logs.

 ## Reading